ovgu-ailab/idl2021/ass5.md

 - A low-level RNN implementation for sentiment classification.
 If you can get it to move away from 50% accuracy on the training set, that's a success.
 Be wary of overfitting, however, as this doesn't mean that the model is generalizing!
 If the test (or validation) loss isn't moving, try using a smaller network.
+Also note that you may sometimes get a higher test accuracy, while the test loss is _also_ increasing (how can this be?)!
 - Consider the various questions posed throughout the assignment and try to answer them!
 You can use text cells to leave short answers in your notebook.